Amarillo Proton Pump Inhibitor (PPI) Injury Lawyers

 - In combination with antibiotics to treat H. pylori infection

-- Other conditions in which reduction of stomach acid is beneficial
+- Other conditions in which the reduction of stomach acid is beneficial

 - Hip, wrist, and spinal fractures